stoyan-stoyanov/llmflows/docs/user_guide/Creating LLM Flows.md

 !!! question

     Q: What if I don't want to provide a prompt template?
-In many cases I can simply provide a string instead.
+In many cases I can simply use a string instead.

     A: Makes sense!
-In this scenario feel free to provide a prompt template without any variables.
+In this scenario, feel free to create a prompt template without any variables.

 Once we have the FlowStep definitions we can connect the flowsteps in the order we want